CS3219-SE-Principles-and-Patterns/cs3219-ay2021-s1-project-2020-s1-g15/README.md

 **Success response**:

-- Condition: if answer exists, and the `markdown` field is valid
+- Condition: if user is authenticated, answer exists, and the `markdown` field is valid
 - Code: `200 OK`
 - Content (example):
   ```js